 If you’re not just a screenwriter and work on everything from novels to screenplays to articles to fiction, Scrivener’s your best bet.

 The popular tool offers formatting options for all of the above, but with the added bonus of being able to visualize scenes that need to be grouped together.
+Novelists swear by its ease of use and enjoy the benefits of this highly-visual platform.
 Scrivener’s corkboard feature allows you to make sense of all your notes and scenes — almost like creating a storyboard.

 If you plan to take your script through filming, Scrivener falls short for long-term use.
+Users indicate that collating pages into a pdf, a seamless process in Final Draft, is far more complicated when used here.
 While great for character development, research and structure, it’s not compatible with the software producers and directors use to actually turn a script into a movie.
 You’ll need to convert your screenplay into another format, making it sluggish for last-minute rewrites.

 Cost: $45 for Mac, $40 for Windows